Man versus Horse Marathon

 The Man versus Horse Marathon is an annual race over 21 miles, where runners compete against riders on horseback through a mix of road, trail and mountainous terrain.
 The race, which is a shorter distance than an official marathon road race, takes place in the Welsh town of Llanwrtyd Wells every June.
-There are other Man versus Horse races — in Scotland based at Dores, near Loch Ness, in Central North Island, New Zealand and in Prescott, Arizona.
+There are other Man versus Horse races — in Scotland based at Dores, near Loch Ness, in Central North Island, New Zealand and in the U.S. city of Prescott, Arizona.

 History

 The event started in 1980, when local landlord Gordon Green overheard a discussion between two men in his pub, the Neuadd Arms.
 One man suggested that over a significant distance across country, man was equal to any horse.
 Green decided that the challenge should be tested in full public view, and organised the first event.

+The annual race, over 21 miles, has runners competing against riders on horseback through a mix of road, trail and mountainous terrain.
+The race, which is a shorter distance than an official marathon road race, takes place in the Welsh town of Llanwrtyd Wells every June.

 The first woman to run the race was Ann King in 1981.
 In 1982, the route of the course was amended slightly to give a more even match between the competitors.
 The course is slightly shorter than a traditional marathon at a reported 22 miles, but over rougher terrain.
 In 1985, cyclists were allowed to compete too – and that year, U.S. ladies' champion cyclist Jacquie Phelan narrowly lost to the first horse.
 In 1989, British cyclist Tim Gould beat the first horse by three minutes – the first time that a horse was beaten by a human in the race.
+Bicycles were allowed until 1993.

 In 2004, the 25th race was won by Huw Lobb in 2 hours, 5 minutes and 19 seconds.
-It was the first time that a man racing on foot has won the race, thereby winning the prize fund of £25,000, which had been growing by £1,000 each year from the race's inception until claimed by a winning runner.
-The year's race also saw the highest ever number of competitors; 500 runners and 40 horses.
-The feat was repeated in 2007, when human competitors outpaced the first equine competitor by up to 11 minutes.
+It was the first time that a man racing on foot had won the race, thereby winning the prize fund of £25,000, which had been growing by £1,000 each year from the race's inception until claimed by a winning runner.
+The year's race also saw the highest ever number of competitors: 500 runners and 40 horses.
+The feat was repeated in 2007, when human competitors outpaced the first equine competitor by almost 11 minutes.